 What are the first words that come to your mind when you think about Finland?
 Sauna or perhaps Santa Claus?
 For many Finland is known for its technology.
 As a percentage of GDP, Finnish research and development spending has been top-ranked for years.
 The population is well-educated and innovation performance is among the very best in Europe.
 That is why Finland is home to the Millennium Technology Prize, an award that celebrates technological innovations which improve everyone’s lives.

-The Millennium Technology Prize is one of the world’s leading science and technology awards.
+The Millennium Technology Prize is the world’s biggest technology award.
 The winners of the Prize are responsible for innovations that have been applied in practice and are proven to deliver extensive change now and in the future, stimulating further cutting edge research and development in science and technology.
 With a prize of one million euros, the award is given every two years by Technology Academy Finland (TAF), an independent foundation established by Finnish industry in partnership with government and academic institutions.

 The Millennium Technology Prize supports the strengths of Finland: a solution-focused society, sustainable development and a high standard of education.
 The prize brings the benefits of the Finnish practical mindset to the whole world.
 In a globalized world, people’s lives are affected by common problems and solutions.
 The Millennium Technology Prize aims to reward the impact of science and innovation on society and humanity, and also to blaze the trail for new applications.

 As the main purpose of the prize is to support global progress, it is therefore essential that the Finnish prize can be awarded anywhere in the world.
 The prize is open to innovators of all nationalities and to those working in all fields of technology apart from military technology.
 The prize has a track record of picking scientists that go on to major international prominence.
-To date, the Millennium Technology Grand Prize has been awarded to seven winners, all of whom are now recognized internationally.
+To date, the Millennium Technology Prize has been awarded seven times.

 OF THE PRIZE